Independent forex education Free professional tools Unbiased broker reviews

 The 9% Corporate Tax#

-From June 2023, the UAE introduced a federal corporate tax of 9% on qualifying business profits above a set threshold.
+From June 2023, the UAE introduced a federal corporate tax of 9% on qualifying business profits above AED 375,000 (small-business relief below that threshold).
 This is aimed at businesses, not at individuals investing personal savings.

 Where it can become relevant: